-- Likelihood to recommend can be driven by different factors that not necessarily have a greater impact on overall satisfaction or likelihood to use a product.
+The likelihood to recommend can be driven by different factors.
+These may not have a greater impact on overall satisfaction or likelihood to use a product.
 For instance, people may recommend a product based on a particular attribute, even if it is not entirely satisfied with it.
 This suggests that the NPS may be reflecting only aspects of a product or service that lend themselves to a recommendation.

-A low satisfaction level combined with a higher NPS compared to competitors in the category is often indicating that this may be a “best of a bad lot” case, as Randy Hanson from Marketing Strategies put it in his article Life After NPS.
+A low satisfaction level combined with a higher NPS, often indicates that this may be a “best of a bad lot” case, as Hanson from Marketing Strategies put it in his article Life After NPS.

-- The Net Promoter Score is subject to volatility due to sample size.
+The Net Promoter Score is subject to volatility due to sample size.
 As Hanson indicates, the sample may need to be doubled or tripled to achieve the same level of margin of error previously obtained for a top 2 box score.